freemanmax/hldslogs/README.md

 logaddress_add 192.168.0.1 28015
 ```

-After this run the file in terminal, make sure that your terminal directory is where the file is located
+After this run the logs.rb file in terminal, make sure that your terminal directory is where the file is located
 and after this run ruby logs.rb.
 If everything go well you should get the server logs in terminal.

 ## License